 As a research and information center, the Harold and Wilma Good Library connects the campus to ideas and information in a variety of formats.
 In addition to over 135,000 print sources, the library maintains a video/DVD collection and serves as the gateway to thousands of scholarly databases, digital journals and electronic books.
-Collection strengths include peace, justice and conflict resolution; theology; early American hymnody; and curriculum materials.
+Collection strengths include peace studies, theology, curriculum materials, and early American hymnody.
 The library also has more than 400 print periodical subscriptions and hundreds of electronic journal subscriptions.
 Librarians are available for one-on-one assistance throughout much of the day and evening and also offer group instruction.
 A web catalog indexes the collections of the Good Library, the Mennonite Historical Library, and 20 other Indiana college libraries.
 Interlibrary loans provide access to print materials in most North American libraries.
-Library facilities include a computer lab/classroom, vending and lounge areas, a reservable group study room, listening/ viewing stations, offices of the Academic Resource and Writing Center, and an exhibit gallery.
+Library facilities include a computer lab/classroom, vending and lounge areas, reservable group study room, listening/viewing stations, offices of the Academic Success Center, and a gallery featuring historical and cultural exhibits.